krivanek06/personal_website/src/content/posts/30_angular-generic-in-memory-cache-service/30_angular-generic-in-memory-cache-service.md

 ---
-title: ''
+title: 'Angular: Generic In-Memory Cache Service"'
-seoTitle: ''
+seoTitle: 'Angular: Generic In-Memory Cache Service"'
-seoDescription: ''
+seoDescription: 'When manage application state in you Angular projects, you create a service to handle a specific...'
-slug:
+slug: 30_angular-generic-in-memory-cache-service
-tags: javascript, angular, rxjs, opinion
+tags: angular, rxjs, beginner
-order:
+order: 30
-datePublished:
+datePublished: 09.09.2024
-readTime:
+readTime: 3
-coverImage: ''
+coverImage: 30_angular-generic-in-memory-cache-service.webp
 ---

 When [manage application state](https://dev.to/krivanek06/angular-state-management-how-to-keep-your-sanity-1oin) in you Angular projects, you create a service to handle a specific feature state, such as booking state, user state, groups, etc.